-The images below give an example of a standard industrial unit that was converted into a fit for purpose production space, with a complete internal fit out, acoustic sound slab walls, sound partition walls and quilted fabric for improved acoustic performance.
+The images below give an example of a standard industrial unit that was converted into a fit-for-purpose production space, with complete internal fit outs, acoustic sound slab walls, sound partition walls and quilted fabric for improved acoustic performance.
 You can view more information on this project in case studies.

 Stats & charts

 Typical Twin light steel frame construction with two separate steel frame walls constructed with a minimum 60mm RWA45 slabs, slotted into the cavity between the two steel frames and butt jointed.
 (Actual thickness of insulation will be determined by the as built cavity width between each frame).

 Fully fill the depth of the frame on both sides with 75mm RWA45 slabs, (or thickness to suit stud depth) with no gaps between the insulation slabs.
 As a wall lining we recommend two layers of 12mm sound board (or 15mm) each side of the party wall, with all joints staggered, to provide a total nominal mass per unit area of 22kg/m2 both sides.
 A minimum width of 200mm is required between the inner faces of plasterboard lining and finished with all joints sealed in the outer leaf with joint tape or caulk sealant.

 CLICK HERE for a handy absorption coefficients chart to assist with frequency Hz in all material types.